Param Sundari (song): Music video

 The song was filmed at a huge set erected at Film City in Mumbai.
 Initially planned to be shot during March–April 2020, it was delayed eventually due to the COVID-19 pandemic.
 It was later shot during January 2021.
 Utekar, said in an interview with The Times of India, that "the song was initially planned to be shot in Rajasthan, but travelling with a big crew and cast will not be feasible, especially during the pandemic restrictions.
 The international cast of the film will be flying to Mumbai for the shoot as they are required for the continuity of the film."
 He further added that the song is important for the narrative.

-For the song, Kriti Sanon who gained 15 kilograms to play a role of surrogate mother, had trained intensively for three months to reduce weight.
+For the song, Kriti Sanon, who gained 15 kilograms to play the role of a surrogate mother, had trained intensively for three months to reduce weight.
 The song was filmed with more than 600 dancers in the background, along with Kriti and Sai Tamhankar (who played Shama, Kriti's friend in the film).
 The song was choreographed by Ganesh Acharya.